Your step-by-step guide to better B2B SaaS customer research

 Now, these “archetypal representations of your ideal buyer” rarely work for B2B (especially for tech-forward SaaS and subscription companies), for a few reasons:

-• Buyer personas are traditionally too much based on demographics (such as titles and roles in B2B) and psychographics, rather than contextual (problem-specific) motives.
-How is the fact assumption that the buyer is business-savvy or looking to get extra bonus going to help you sell CRM?
+- Buyer personas are traditionally too much based on demographics (such as titles and roles in B2B) and psychographics, rather than contextual (problem-specific) motives.
+How is the fact assumption that the buyer is business-savvy or looking to get an extra bonus going to help you sell CRM?

 There are a few different alternatives you can use instead of (or combined with) traditional personas (e.g. usage scenarios), but for B2B SaaS and subscription businesses, we typically like to use a framework called Jobs to Be Done.